-One method we explored over the semester was that of concept mapping.
+One method we explored over the semester was concept mapping.
 At first blush I was skeptical.
-I mean, I’ve researched, developed concepts for and designed many information design projects and how much different could a concept map really be?
+I mean, I’ve researched, developed concepts for, and designed many information design projects and how much different could a concept map really be?
 In case you’re curious my words were slightly sweet, tasting like apple and cardamom with a slightly woody finish.

 - one problem can trigger many new problems